segmentio/segment-docs/src/protocols/faq.md

 ### Can I copy a Tracking Plan into a library?

-No. Unfortunately it's not possible yet to automatically transfer events from a Tracking Plan to Libraries.
-Currently the best option for importing events into a new event library would be directly from a source.
+No. Unfortunately it's not yet possible to automatically transfer events from a Tracking Plan to Libraries.
+To import events into a new event library, import them directly from a source.

 ## Protocols Validation